 The five general survey questions include demographic information (e.g., their countries and work experience).
-The six statements are assessed using a five-point Likert scale (Strong Agree, Agree, Neutral, Disagree, and Strongly Disagree) with one option (``I don't know'').
+The six statements are assessed using a five-point Likert scale (Strong Agree, Agree, Neutral, Disagree, and Strongly Disagree) with one option (``\textit{I Don't Know}'').
 This scale enables participants to rate the extent that they agree or disagree with the statements.
-Finally, at the end of the survey, we ask an open-ended question to let the respondents freely provide comments and suggestions about our survey.
-To formulate the statements, we took inspiration from the survey questions of two survey studies \cite{Nasab2021ais, Khalajzadeh2022sda} that evaluate the usefulness of automatic classifiers based on ML and DL techniques in the software engineering community.
-We chose to use declarative statements in our validation survey since declarative statements are deemed appropriate for exploratory studies to convey simple and clear judgements; in contrast, descriptive statements are more suitable in explanatory studies to provide the details of the judgements in various aspects.
+At the end of the survey, we ask an open-ended question to let the respondents freely provide comments and suggestions about our survey.
+To formulate the statements, we took inspiration from the survey questions of two survey studies \cite{Nasab2021ais, Khalajzadeh2022sda} that evaluate the usefulness of automatic classifiers based on ML/DL techniques in the SE community.
+We chose to use declarative statements in our validation survey since declarative statements are deemed suitable for exploratory studies to convey simple and clear judgments; in contrast, descriptive statements are more suitable in explanatory studies to provide detailed judgments in various aspects.
 The statements are as follows:

 \begin{itemize} \item Statement 1. ``\textit{Violation symptoms in code review comments identified by the approach, represent potential architectural violations}''. \item Statement 2. ``\textit{Violation symptoms in code review comments identified by the approach can be used to improve the code quality}''. \item Statement 3. ``\textit{I (as a practitioner) can find potentially constructive and useful architectural information from violation symptoms in code review comments identified by the approach}''. \item Statement 4. ``\textit{Violation symptoms in code review comments identified by the approach can help us identify violation-related issues faster than if we do this manually}''. \item Statement 5. ``\textit{Violation symptoms in code review comments identified by the approach might help us locate, identify, and prioritize potential architectural violations in our systems}''. \item Statement 6. ``\textit{Violation symptoms in code review comments identified by the approach can provide us with input to find other violations of similar nature or otherwise}''. \end{itemize}